-- A. A map ("AAA Map" as depicted in Appendix 3A) has been created to identify Port-owned properties that will be included within the Airport Activity Area (AAA).
+- A. A map ("AAA Map" as depicted in Appendix 3A) has been created to identify Portowned properties that will be included within the Airport Activity Area (AAA).
 The AAA consists of parcels that are: - 1.
 Generally used for airport operational uses; or - 2.
-Physically connected to the airfield, including facilities or aids that support the airfield or aircraft operations, or airfield development whose location is fixed by function as defined by the Federal Aviation Administration or other federal agency; - B. Properties located within the AAA are exempt from the development standards and regulations described in this Chapter and the SeaTac Municipal Code. - C. Parcels designated as "Future AAA" on the AAA Map have the potential to be utilized for Airport Operations in the future.
-The AAA Map shall be amended to include some or all of these parcels in the AAA when these parcels are proposed for use for airport operations.
-However, amendments to the boundaries of the AAA shall only occur after the Port adopts the Sustainable Airport Master Plan (SAMP) and commences development projects which implement the South Aviation Support Area (SASA) component of the SAMP.
+Physically connected to the airfield, including facilities or aids that support the airfield or aircraft operations, or airfield development whose location is fixed by function as defined by the Federal Aviation Administration or other federal agency; - B. Properties located within the AAA boundaries are exempt from the development standards and regulations described in this Chapter and the SeaTac Municipal Code. - 1.
+Notwithstanding Section 3.4(B) above, rooftop signs are prohibited on all properties located within the AAA. - C. Parcels designated as "Future AAA" on the AAA Map have the potential to be utilized for Airport Operations in the future.
+The AAA Map shall be amended to include some or all of these parcels in the AAA when these parcels are proposed for use for airport operational uses.
+However, amendments to the boundaries of the AAA shall only occur after the Port adopts the Sustainable Airport Master Plan (SAMP) and commences development projects after project authorization, which implements the South Aviation Support Area (SASA) component of the SAMP.